During the past few years, bone conduction glasses have been the spotlight everywhere.

 - If all you want is sound quality, Bose Frames / Hoyee Eyes Smart Glasses will be your choice.

-- If you frequently take part in outdoor activities and want a sports style, get AcTek Bone Conduction Sunglasses or wait for the new OptiShokz Revvez Glasses.
+- If you frequently take part in outdoor activities and want a sports style, get AcTek Bone Conduction Sunglasses or find a way to get the OptiShokz Revvez Glasses.

 - If you think none of the glasses above meets your demand, perhaps you could wait and try MusicLens?